 Coleman-Liau Index

-The Coleman-Liau Index is a readability metric used to indicate how difficult a text is to read based on the number of letters per word and words per sentence.
-Unlike most of the other indices, Coleman-Liau relies on characters instead of syllables per word because characters are more readily and accurately counted by computer programs than syllables.
+The Coleman-Liau Index is a readability metric that indicates how difficult a text is to read based on the number of letters per word and words per sentence.
+Unlike most other indices, Coleman-Liau relies on characters instead of syllables per word because computer programs more readily and accurately count characters than syllables.

-Values correspond to the number of years of education a reader requires in order to understand a text.
-For example, a value of 6 corresponds to 11-12-year-old readers while 12 corresponds to 17-18-year-olds.
+Values correspond to the number of years of education a reader requires to understand a text.
+For example, six corresponds to 11-12-year-old readers, while 12 corresponds to 17-18-year-olds.
 So, values should be interpreted as follows:

 Value | School level | Student age range | Notes |